-These designs comply with the current version of the Standard for Gas Water Heaters, Volume III, ANSI Z21.10.3 / CSA4.3 as automatic circulating tank water heaters, and automatic storage water heaters.
+These designs comply with the current version of the American National Standard for Gas Water Heaters, Volume III, ANSI Z21.10.3 / CSA 4.3 as an automatic circulating tank water heater, and automatic storage water heaters.

 Detailed installation diagrams are found in this manual.
 These diagrams will serve to provide the installer with a reference for the materials and methods of piping necessary.
 It is highly essential that all water, gas piping and wiring be installed as shown on the diagrams.